sourcegraph/about/content/blogposts/2022/batch-changes-ospo.md

 >***4.
 What other options apart from Sourcegraph did you consider to do the job, and why did you choose Sourcegraph?***
 >
->In the past, for similar situations, we would use[auto-pr](https://github.com/getyourguide/auto-pr/#auto-pr).
+>In the past, for similar situations, we would use [auto-pr](https://github.com/getyourguide/auto-pr/#auto-pr).
 >
 >However, dealing with permissions across repositories, taking care of the different scenarios for a specific change, and keeping track of the pull requests’ progress were the most significant pain points.
 Sourcegraph solved these three issues for us.